maciejmalecki/maciejmalecki.github.io/genai/_drafts/the-second-wave.md

 ![You can do big things with little effort](/genai/img/arnold-commando-ayn-rand-fasces.jpg) *'You can do big things with little effort' --- they said (the log is fake).*

 The aforementioned study describes the problem of writing an HTTP server from scratch, which is the easiest case for AI because you don't have to deal with an existing codebase to establish the context for a conversation.
-We usually work with an existing codebase rather than a new one, I would quess --- in majority of the cases.
+We usually work with an existing codebase rather than a new one, I would guess --- in majority of the cases.

 Another aspect of the study is the selection of the coding problem used for evaluation.
 A JavaScript HTTP server project is an example of what I call the 'snake game phenomenon'.
 A simple search on GitHub revealed 643 public JavaScript repositories implementing an HTTP server (tagged with 'http-server') and 467 public Python repositories implementing a snake game.
 This may be sufficient for Large Language Models to acquire comprehensive knowledge during their training, enabling them to implement such typical cases flawlessly.
 However, this does not work for your project, as sadly you are not tasked with implementing yet another snake game.
 Of course, some parts of each custom-developed system represent a common problem, such as CRUDs or API integrations, but these would never constitute a complete application.
 Thus, we should not expect AI to generate a complete code in 'one shot'.